NikitaMandlik123/fetch-frontend-react-dog-app/README.md

 To run the app locally, follow these steps:

 Clone the repository to your local machine.
-Install the required dependencies by running npm install or yarn install.
+Install the required dependencies by running npm install.
 Run the app in development mode with npm start or yarn start.
 Navigate to http://localhost:3000 in your web browser.
-Usage

 ## Authentication
 To use the app, you must first authenticate.
-Click on the "Login" button in the top right corner of the app, and enter your username and password.
+Click on the "Login" button in the top right corner of the app, and enter your name and email id.

 ## Dog Breeds
 Once authenticated, you can search for dogs by breed.
 Enter a breed name into the search bar and click "Search".
 The app will retrieve a list of dogs that match your search query.
-Click on a dog to view more details, including a photo, breed, and temperament.
+Click on a dog to view more details, including a photo, breed, age and location.

 ## Favorites
 To add a dog to your favorites, click the "Add to Favorites" button on the dog's details page.
 You can view your favorite dogs by clicking the "Favorites" button in the top right corner of the app.
 From there, you can remove dogs from your favorites by clicking the "Remove" button next to each dog.